k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 <studio>

-They can use the Soft Deploy option to deploy their changes without triggering automatic processes such as:
+You can use the Soft Deploy option to deploy changes without triggering automatic processes such as:

 * User jobs
 * Parsers